KYTX Investors Have Opportunity to Lead Kyverna Therapeutics, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-23, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Kyverna Therapeutics, Inc. ("Kyverna" or the "Company") (NASDAQ: KYTX).
+LOS ANGELES, Dec.
+26, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Kyverna Therapeutics, Inc. ("Kyverna" or the "Company") (NASDAQ: KYTX).

 Class Period: February 2024 IPO